zaimabdullah/laravel-social-media-website/NOTE_ME.md

 #### There are 3 main conditions to display posts on my HOME page. (from creator comment)
 1. I see all the posts which are posted by users I am following to.
 2. I see all the posts which are posted in the groups I am part of.
-3. I see my posts.
+3. I see my posts. (planning to not see this one in home)

 #### (Update can be made)
 Thanks for coming back, I really appreciate it. we are totally invested in the project to see it through.
 1. All new posts must be available on the homepage otherwise, how do you know about new users and wanting to follow them.
-2. All groups must be displayed giving users the chance to see their About page before they join.
+2. All groups must be displayed giving users the chance to see their About page before they join. (check $group query in HomeController)
 3. We want to limit new and updated posts to 550 chars with a message display
 4. Users must be able to see their own and their followers' posts on their profile post page.
 5. Loadmore not working on a large screen.